 Once you reach the Summit Park Station of Hakkoda Ropeway, there are a couple of trekking/hiking courses you can choose from.

 Tip: Head back to Hakkoda Ropeway just before sunset for the Sunset Ropeway Event (夕焼けロープウェイ).
-The operating hours of the ropeway are extended by two hours for nine days in mid-August, allowing customers to enjoy the stunning sunset view from the Hakkoda Mountains.
+The ropeway’s operating hours are extended by 2 hours for 9 days in mid-August, allowing customers to enjoy stunning sunset views from the Hakkoda Mountains.

 Hakkōda Gourd Line (八甲田ゴードライン)